ARCNET: Description

 In spite of ARCNET's deterministic operation and historic suitability for real-time environments such as process control, the general availability of switched gigabit Ethernet and Quality of service capabilities in Ethernet switches has all but eliminated ARCNET today.

-At first the system was deployed using RG-62/U coaxial cable (commonly used in IBM mainframe environments to connect 3270 terminals and controllers), but later added support for twisted pair and fibre media.
+At first the system was deployed using the RG-62/U coaxial cable commonly used in IBM mainframe environments to connect 3270 terminals and controllers, but later added support for twisted pair and fibre media.
 At ARCNET's lower speeds (2.5 Mbit/s), Cat-3 cable is good enough to run ARCNET.
 Some ARCNET twisted-pair products supported cable runs over 2000 ft on standard Cat-3 cable, far beyond anything Ethernet could do on any kind of copper cable.

 In the early 1990s, Thomas-Conrad Corporation developed a 100 Mbit/s topology called TCNS based on the ARCNET protocol, which also supported RG-62, twisted-pair, and fiber optic media.
 TCNS enjoyed some success until the availability of lower-cost 100 Mbit/s Ethernet put an end to the general deployment of ARCNET as a LAN protocol.

-However, because of its simple, robust nature, ARCNET controllers are still sold and used in industrial, embedded, and automotive applications.
+However, because of its simple and robust nature, ARCNET controllers are still sold and used in industrial, embedded, and automotive applications.